Online Horse Betting Sites in Tennessee

-While Kentucky thrived and becoming the horse racing destination, Tennessee continued only with rodeos, transport horses and some breeding for races in other states.
+While Kentucky thrived and became the top horse racing destination in the US, Tennessee continued only with rodeos, transport horses, and some breeding for races in other states.

 Efforts were made to bring the horse racing commission back in 2015-16.

-Then, legislation was introduced in 2019 that consisted of two bills, which looked to bring back the racing commission as a first step at reviving Tennessee horse racing.
+Then, legislation was introduced in 2019 that consisted of two bills, looking to bring back the racing commission as a first step at reviving Tennessee horse racing.

-The bills were bought forward by Rep. Joe Towns (D) and Sen. Ramesh Akbari (D).
+The bills were brought forward by Rep. Joe Towns (D) and Sen. Ramesh Akbari (D).

 While legislation to revive the industry has stalled – at least some officials are trying to revive this.
 Recent sports betting legislation did get through, showing that changes are possible.

-In the meantime, the only way for TN residents to legally bet on horses is via ADW laws.
-There are horse racing betting sites including BetAmerica, TwinSpires and TVG, which allow access to the pari-mutuel pools.
-You will be able to bet on races, watch them live and even access advanced statistical data via past performance reports.
+There are horse racing betting sites and sportsbooks which allow access to the pari-mutuel pools or offer horse betting outside the pools.
+That means you are able to bet on races, watch them live, and even access advanced statistical data via past performance reports.

 You can bet on horse races legally in Tennessee.
 But, since there are no racetracks or off-track betting facilities, you have to bet online.
 You can legally bet on horse races online with dedicated horse racing betting sites and licensed Tennessee online and mobile sportsbooks.

 In 2018, there was approximately $11.2 billion bet on horse races in the US.
 With the number of legal online and mobile sportsbooks launching across the country offering legal horse race betting, that number should continue to rise.